- Undergraduate Students

-- The university’s International Office provides pre-arrival support and information specifically for international students.
+- The university's International Office provides pre-arrival support and information specifically for international and EU students.

-- Every September and January the university runs welcome events specifically for international students, designed to help them meet other students and settle into university as quickly as possible.
+- Every September and January the university runs welcome events designed to help international and EU students meet other students and settle into university life as quickly as possible.

-- The university provides an Airport Welcome Service that collects students from Manchester Airport and takes them to their halls of residence.
+- The university provides an airport transfer service that collects students from Manchester Airport and takes them to their halls of residence.

-- For most undergraduate courses, students need to reach IELTS 6.0 with no less than 5.5 in any component.
+- Undergraduate courses: IELTS 6.0 (with no less than 5.5 in any component).

-- For most postgraduate courses, students need to reach IELTS 6.5 with no less than 5.5 in any component for taught masters, and no less than 6.0 in any component for postgraduate research.
+- Postgraduate courses: IELTS 6.5 (with no less than 5.5 in any component for taught masters, and no less than 6.0 in any component for postgraduate research).

-- If students would like to improve their English before they start their course, the university can help.
-The Language Centre at Manchester Metropolitan offers English language and academic skills courses to prepare students for university study in the UK.
+- For students who would like to improve their English before starting their course, the Language Centre at Manchester Metropolitan offers English language and academic skills courses to prepare students for university study.